What are HOV lanes?

 - Efficiency – HOV lanes improve freeway efficiency by moving more people in fewer vehicles.
 During rush hour, HOV lanes carry one third of the people in only one fifth of the vehicles.

 - Reliability – HOV lanes improve public transit reliability by allowing buses to maintain their schedules.
 Carpools and vanpools benefit in the same way.

 - Speed, ease and economy – People who use HOV lanes find that HOV traffic generally moves faster, sharing the ride improves their commute and they save money on fuel and vehicle maintenance.

 More than just HOV lanes

-In addition to 70 miles of HOV lanes, these projects include many other improvements:
+In addition to new HOV lanes, these projects include many other improvements:

 - Safety – Additional merge lanes; wider shoulders; improved ramp alignment and curves; and improved lighting.

 - Traffic and Operations – Improved mobility due to additional capacity; better roadway alignment and the relocation of on- and off-ramps.